 In the not so distant past, backlinks were the most important search engines ranking factor.
 Back then, Moz DA was a lot more accurate.
 But now?
 It’s very inaccurate and should not be used as a way to evaluate a website’s authority, traffic or value.

-A good example is a small niche website I started in 2016 that attracts around 30K organic page views in December.
-It’s an authoritative website in its niche… and has a staggering DA score of 1.
+A good example is a small niche website I started back in 2016 that at some point attracted around 30K organic page views per month.
+It was an authoritative website in its niche… and had a staggering DA score of 1.
 That’s right, one.